-We have set up this Neighbourhood Plan webpage to keep you informed on progress with plans to date and to provide links to information which we think you will find useful.
+A new planning system is giving local communities the opportunity to get involved in deciding where development in their area should go.
+East Devon District Council is committed to supporting communities who want to get involved.
+We have set up this Neighbourhood Plan webpage to keep you informed on progress with plans to date and to provide links (at the bottom of the page) to information which we think you will find useful.
 Please note we cannot be held responsible for the content of external websites.

-We hope that the information on this page will answer most questions but, if you would like to discuss Neighbourhood Plans please contact the Planning Policy Team on 01395 571533 or e.mail firstname.lastname@example.org
+We hope that the information on this page will answer most questions but, if you would like to discuss Neighbourhood Plans please contact the Planning Policy Team on 01395 571533 or e-mail email@example.com

 Please keep an eye on this section which will provide regular updates on where each local Council is in terms of planning for their local area.

 |Lympstone||Neighbourhood Area Approved, revised Plan submitted and consultation taking place between 28th July and noon on 8th September 2014.||16 October 2012||Consultation 28.7.14-8.9.14|

 |Broadclyst||Neighbourhood Area approved subject to a revised area, excluding strategic allocations.
 Reasons for the amended boundary and an amended plan are available to view and download here (160KB Portable Document Format - 04 November 2013 - PDF Help)||2 October 2013|

 |Woodbury||Neighbourhood Area Approved.||12 June 2013|

 |Luppitt||Neighbourhood Area Approved.||30 October 2013|